konstantin-kuzovkin/architecture-portfolio/01-payment-transfer-architecture/README.md

 This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning and system analysis practices.

 It is not a copy of a production system.

+## Key Trade-offs

+### Explicit State vs. Implicit Status

+The operation state is stored explicitly in the Transfer Service rather than being inferred from external system responses.

+**Benefit:**
+- single source of truth for the current operation state;
+- deterministic state transitions;
+- easier recovery and reconciliation.

+**Trade-off:**
+- additional persistence and state-management logic.

+### Reconciliation vs. Blind Retry

+Unknown external outcomes are resolved through reconciliation rather than blindly retrying the original business operation.

+**Benefit:**
+- reduces the risk of duplicate financial operations;
+- separates technical uncertainty from business failure.

+**Trade-off:**
+- requires a separate reconciliation mechanism;
+- some operations may remain in `UNKNOWN` temporarily.

+### Centralized Orchestration vs. Choreography

+The Transfer Service coordinates the critical business flow.

+**Benefit:**
+- explicit process ownership;
+- easier control of state transitions;
+- easier operational support.

+**Trade-off:**
+- increased responsibility of the orchestration service;
+- potential centralization of business-flow logic.

+## Interview Talking Points

+This case can be discussed through the following architecture questions:

+1. Why is the Transfer Service responsible for operation state?

+2. Why is `UNKNOWN` different from `FAILED`?

+3. Why is blind retry dangerous for financial operations?

+4. How does idempotency prevent duplicate operations?

+5. What happens if the external system completed the operation but the response was lost?

+6. Why is reconciliation separated from the main transaction flow?

+7. Where should transaction boundaries exist?

+8. How should concurrent requests for the same operation be handled?

+9. When would orchestration be preferable to choreography?

+10. What observability signals are required for production support?

+11. Which components should own business state?

+12. What are the main failure scenarios and recovery mechanisms?